Companies have historically relied on two primary options when selling products: sell to a business (B2B) or a consumer (B2C).

-B2B stands for business-to-business, and refers to when a business sells their product or service to another business.
-B2C stands for business-to-consumer, and refers to businesses that sell their products or services to the consumer.
+B2B stands for business-to-business and refers to when a business sells its product or service to another company.
+B2C stands for business-to-consumer and relates to companies that sell their products or services to the consumer.

-While B2B and B2C describe a linear relationship, the B2B2C model is a bit more complex.
+While the B2B model and B2C model describe a linear relationship, the B2B2C model is more complex.
 In this scenario, two businesses are working together to reach the end consumer — and this can happen in a multitude of ways, from an ecommerce website to a financial service plan.

 B2B2C marketing is all about striking the right balance.
 Ensure that promotion campaigns on each sales channel are aligned with a respective buyer journey, budgeted according to its needs and don’t cannibalize sales from other channels.

 The use of branding is also critical.
 Much of the success of a B2B2C company comes from successfully leveraging brand recognition.

 The best B2B2C ecommerce platforms provide native core commerce features for both B2B and B2C businesses, plus allow a great degree of customisation to create an engaging shopping experience for both targets.